Skip to Content

 Jordan specializes in how organizations and individuals can make work meaningful.
 He has authored multiple articles on the experience of work as a calling, and the consequences of that calling for employees and organizations.
 He is currently exploring how people can respond effectively to situations or experiences that threaten the meaning of their work.
 He has examined this issue in a variety of contexts including the employee-client interface, leadership, and the transition to and from entrepreneurship.

-Jordan currently teaches undergraduates at Krannert in his Introduction to Organizational behavior course, where he shares evidence-based insights about how to help people both enjoy their work and do it effectively.
+Jordan currently teaches undergraduates at the Daniels School of Business in his Introduction to Organizational Behavior course, where he shares evidence-based insights about how to help people both enjoy their work and do it effectively.
 Prior to his time in academia, Jordan worked as a full-cycle recruiter in a small start-up team providing executive recruiting, coaching, and organizational culture analysis.
 He also spent two years as a volunteer missionary doing religious outreach in western Mexico.
 Jordan has partnered with various organizations in his research including healthcare systems and professional associations.

 Contact